 Did you know they make car seat attachments for wheelchairs?
 This allows adults to push their child in a wheelchair without fear or hesitation.
-Other products you can purchase and install in your home include:
+Other products and modifications for your home include:

-- Chairlifts, or you may choose to keep all bedrooms and main rooms downstairs.
+- Installing chairlifts, or you may choose to keep all bedrooms and main rooms downstairs.

 - Soft-structured baby carriers can be helpful for people with spinal injuries.